The Best Books For Fitness and Rehab Professionals

 Science and Development of Muscle Hypertrophy

-Brad Schoenfeld has published tons and tons of research in the strength and conditioning world with an emphasis on muscle hypertrophy.
+Brad Schoenfeld has published tons and tons of research in the strength and conditioning world, emphasizing muscle hypertrophy.
 This book does a great job of summing up years and years of research to help you be a better athlete or coach.

 How Much Should I Train?